-This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the NestYield Total Return Guard ETF, NestYield Dynamic Income ETF and NestYield Visionary ETF (each a "Fund" and collectively the "Funds"), each a series of Tidal Trust III (the "Trust"), dated December 22, 2024, as may be supplemented from time to time (the "Prospectus").
+This Statement of Additional Information ("SAI") is not a prospectus and should be read in conjunction with the Prospectus for the NestYield Total Return Guard ETF, NestYield Dynamic Income ETF and NestYield Visionary ETF (each a "Fund" and collectively the "Funds"), each a series of Tidal Trust III (the "Trust"), dated June 1, 2025, as may be supplemented from time to time (the "Prospectus").
 Capitalized terms used in this SAI that are not defined have the same meaning as in the Prospectus, unless otherwise noted.
 A copy of the Prospectus may be obtained without charge, by calling the Funds at (855) 879-5979, visiting www.NestYield.com, or writing to the NestYield ETFs, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, Wisconsin 53201-0701.

-Each Fund's audited financial statements for the most recent fiscal year (when available) will be incorporated into this SAI by reference to such Fund's most recent Annual Report to Shareholders (File No. 811-23312).
-When available, a copy of each Fund's Annual Report to Shareholders may be obtained at no charge by contacting the Funds at the address or phone number noted above.
+Each Fund's audited financial statements for the most recent fiscal year (when available) will be incorporated into this SAI by reference to such Fund's most recent Annual Certified Shareholder Report on Form N-CSR (File No. 811-23312).
+When available, a copy of each Fund's Annual Certified Shareholder Report may be obtained at no charge by contacting the Funds at the address or phone number noted above.